LoriAzniveBerberian/LoriAzniveBerberian.github.io/project.md

 _AOS C111 / C204 – Final Project_
 _Lori Aznive Berberian_

+## 1. motivation

+giant kelp (_macrocystis pyrifera_), bull kelp (_nereocystis_), and other canopy-forming macroalgae create structurally complex, productive habitats along the california coast. their surface canopy area changes over time with waves, storms, marine heatwaves, and land–ocean connections such as freshwater and sediment runoff.

+for my phd research, i am interested in how changes in water clarity and light availability affect shallow benthic habitats and canopy-forming kelps, especially during events like high river discharge, post-fire runoff, and marine heatwaves. to say whether these events have an “impact,” i first need a baseline expectation for how kelp canopy would change in their absence.

+most kelp models in the literature include many environmental drivers (waves, temperature, nutrients, upwelling, etc.). here, i intentionally use a much simpler setup that fits the scope of this ml class and ask:

+> **how much of kelp canopy variability along california can we predict using only kelp’s own recent history?**

+if a simple, regularized linear model using only past canopy explains a large fraction of variance, that gives a strong null model. later, i can interpret deviations from this baseline in terms of changes in light, turbidity, or other drivers.

 ---

-## 1. Motivation
+## 2. data

-Giant kelp (_Macrocystis pyrifera_), Bull kelp (_Nereocystis_), and other canopy-forming macroalgae create structurally complex, productive habitats along the California coast.
-Their surface canopy area fluctuates due to waves, storms, marine heatwaves, and land–ocean connections such as freshwater and sediment runoff.

-For my PhD research, I am broadly interested in how changes in **water clarity and light availability** shape shallow benthic habitats and canopy-forming kelps, and how those conditions shift during events like high river discharge, post-fire runoff, and marine heatwaves.
-To measure “impact” from any of these disturbances, I first need a **baseline expectation** of how kelp would behave in the absence of those events.

-Most existing kelp models in the literature incorporate a rich set of covariates: waves, temperature, nutrients, upwelling indices, and sometimes local site effects.
-In this project, I take a deliberately simpler approach that fits within the scope of an ML class: I ask

-> How much of kelp canopy variability can we predict using only kelp’s own recent history?

-If a simple, regularized linear model using only past canopy already explains a large fraction of variance, then that provides a strong null model.
-Future changes in light and habitat conditions (from fires, storms, or climate extremes) can then be framed as deviations from this baseline, rather than from raw observations alone.
+for this project i use a gridded kelp canopy product derived from landsat imagery along the california coast. the data set consists of ~1 km coastal pixels, each treated as a separate “station,” followed over many years at regular quarterly time steps. the main variable is kelp canopy area per pixel per quarter (units: m²).

+in code, the data are stored in an `xarray.Dataset` with dimensions `station` (unique coastal pixel id) and `time` (quarterly time steps), along with latitude and longitude for each station. i subset to a california lat/lon box and keep only stations that have non-zero canopy at least once, so i focus on locations where kelp actually occurs.

+before fitting models, i use a cleaned quarterly canopy time series for each station, treat missing values as “no observation” rather than true zero canopy, and drop stations that have too few valid observations to support a history window. i also experiment with simple transformations like `log(1 + area)` to reduce the influence of very large canopy values, but the core idea is to keep the preprocessing minimal and transparent.

+helper functions in `kelp_ml_utils` handle the ml-ready formatting: `make_supervised` converts each 1d station time series into supervised learning pairs (lagged inputs → next-step target), and `train_test_split_time` splits the data into an early training period and a later test period while preserving time order. all stations are then concatenated into a single `(X, y)` data set for training and testing.

 ---

-## 2. Data

-### 2.1 Kelp canopy data set

-For this project I used a gridded kelp canopy product derived from Landsat imagery along the California coast.
-The key features of the data set are:

-- Spatial grid: approximately 1 km coastal pixels, each treated as a separate “station”.
-- Time axis: repeated observations over many years, aggregated to regular time steps (e.g., quarters).
-- Variable of interest: kelp canopy area per pixel and time step (units: m²).
-I work with a transformed version of this variable (such as log or standardized area) in the machine learning pipeline.

-In code, the data are stored in an `xarray.Dataset` with dimensions:

-- `station` – unique ID for each coastal pixel
-- `time` – regular time steps (e.g., quarterly)
-- associated coordinates for latitude and longitude per station

-I subsetted to coastal pixels with at least some kelp presence over the record to avoid pixels that are always zero.

-### 2.2 Preprocessing

-The main preprocessing steps were:

-1. **Time aggregation**
-   Starting from the original time series, I used a cleaned, regular grid (e.g., quarterly maxima).
-This step had already been done before entering the ML workflow.

-2. **History window construction**
-   For each station and time step, I wanted a block of past canopy values as input and the next time step as the target.
-I used a helper function `make_supervised` (in `kelp_ml_utils`) to convert the `(station, time)` data into supervised learning arrays:
-   - Features: `[y(t-1), y(t-2), ..., y(t-k)]`
-   - Target: `y(t)`
-   where `k` is the length of the history window (in time steps).

-3. **Train–test split by time**
-   Rather than randomly shuffling all samples, I split by time using `train_test_split_time`, so the model is trained on earlier years and evaluated on later years.
-This better reflects the forecasting use-case and avoids leakage from the “future” into the training set.

-4. **Optional transformations**
-   I experimented with:
-   - scaling / standardizing features
-   - log-transforming canopy area to reduce the influence of very large canopies

-The final setup is a clean `(X, y)` pair for training and testing that includes all stations concatenated together, with time order preserved.

----

-## 3. Methods
+## 3. methods

-### 3.1 Supervised learning setup

-The supervised learning problem is:

-- **Input**: a vector of past kelp canopy values at a given pixel, over a fixed number of time steps (for example, 8 quarters or about 2 years of history).
-- **Output**: kelp canopy at the next time step at the same pixel.
+i frame the problem as a one-step-ahead forecasting task. for each station *i* and time *t*, the input is a vector of past canopy values over a fixed number of quarters (a history window), and the target is the canopy at the next quarter at the same station. in notation,

-For each station `i` and time `t`, I build an input vector and target:

-- Input vector:
+- input:
+  \[
-  `x[i,t] = [y[i,t-1], y[i,t-2], ..., y[i,t-k]]`
+  x[i,t] = [y[i,t-1], y[i,t-2], \dots, y[i,t-k]]
-- Target:
-  `y[i,t]`

-I also defined a **naive baseline** model:
+  \]

-- Naive prediction:
+- target:
+  \[
+  y[i,t] = \text{kelp canopy at time } t
+  \]

+where `k` is the length of the history window used in the current script (on the order of a year of quarterly history).

+as a simple baseline, i define a naive “persistence” model that just copies the last observation:

+\[
-  `y_hat_naive[i,t] = y[i,t-1]`
+\hat{y}_{\text{naive}}[i,t] = y[i,t-1].

-This checks whether my machine learning model is doing better than simply copying the last observation.

-### 3.2 Models

-I focused on two models.

-#### 1. Ridge regression (main model)
+\]

-Ridge regression is a linear model with L2 regularization on the coefficients.
-In scikit-learn notation:
+the main ml model is ridge regression, a linear model with l2 regularization on the coefficients. in scikit-learn form:

 ```python
 from sklearn.linear_model import Ridge